deeptest-competition/talking-manual-26/README.md

 ## Implement Your Test Generator ##

-We provide a code pipeline that will integrate your test generator with the system-under-test by validating, executing and evaluating your test cases.
+We provide a code pipeline in **Python** that will integrate your test generator with the system-under-test by **validating**, **executing** and **evaluating** your test cases.
 Moreover, we offer sample test generators to show how to use the code pipeline.
-For the execution of the pipeline there is no GPU-based computation needed.
+For the execution of the pipeline there is **no GPU-based computation** needed.
 Access to cloud-based LLMs will be granted.

 Consider following constraints for the generated requests: